 Unfortunately, her supervisor Shapley and the highly influential Russell said it was impossible that hydrogen and helium could dwarf the presence of all the other elements and advised her not to claim this in her Ph.D. thesis.
 Since Russell’s word was law, she followed his advice.
 Her thesis showed the sun was almost entirely hydrogen and helium, but she spent her time explaining why this could not be right rather than exploring the implications.
 Nevertheless, Shapley had her thesis printed as a book, Stellar Atmospheres, and it was widely-praised.
 Russell recommended Payne be awarded a National Research Fellowship.

 In the Physical Review, John Quincy Stewart, one of Russell’s colleagues, described Stellar Atmospheres as:

 “…worthy of a place in every physical, as in every astronomical library.”

-To be fair to Russell, the idea that stars are made of hydrogen, helium, and very little else seemed bizarre – straight out of left field.
-The result had been obtained using a method nobody had used before.
+To be fair to Russell, the idea that stars are made of hydrogen, helium, and very little else seemed bizarre.
+Payne’s result had been obtained using a method nobody had used before.
 For astronomers to come to terms with such an idea required a major paradigm shift, a complete change in the way they thought of stars and the universe itself.

 By 1929, Russell’s own work had validated Payne’s results.